 The despair brought upon by bankruptcy can seem overwhelming.
 Despite the many reforms to bankruptcy laws in Colorado, the most efficient means to handle bankruptcy may be Chapter 7.
 The financial stress is cumbersome.
 Bankruptcy is a feasible option.
 Moreover, working with professional bankruptcy attorneys at Ores Law alleviates the stress of proper filing.
 The typical filing period for Chapter 7 Bankruptcy, with the help of a lawyer, is 90-120 days.

 Chapter 7 Bankruptcy is a liquidation of assets in order to pay back the debts to creditors.
 It is not a form of repayment.
-Debtors that file Chapter 7 Bankruptcy are typically new business owners and honest individuals that need a fresh start.
-In opposition to Chapter 13 Bankruptcy, Chapter 7 Bankruptcy assigns a bankruptcy trustee to gather all of the debtor’s nonexempt assets, sells the assets, and then moves forward to pay back the creditors holding a claim against the debtor.
+Debtors who file Chapter 7 Bankruptcy are typically new business owners and honest individuals who need a fresh start.
+In opposition to Chapter 13 Bankruptcy, Chapter 7 Bankruptcy assigns a bankruptcy trustee to gather all of the debtor’s nonexempt assets, sells the assets and then moves forward to pay back the creditors holding a claim against the debtor.
 The debtor may keep all exempt assets.